buildkite/docs/pages/tutorials/github_actions.md

 ## Creating the workflow for Buildkite GitHub Actions

-1. If a workflow directory does not exist yet, create the `.github/workflows` directory in your repo to store the workflow files for Buildkite Pipeline Action
+1. If a workflow directory does not exist yet, create the `.github/workflows` directory in your repo to store the workflow files for Buildkite Pipeline Action.

 2. Create a [Buildkite API access token](/docs/apis/rest-api#authentication) with `write_builds` [scope](/docs/apis/managing-api-tokens#token-scopes), and save it to your GitHub repository’s Settings in Secrets.
 You can read more about [Creating encrypted secrets for a repository in GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

-2. Define your GitHub Actions workflow with the details of the pipeline to be triggered.
-Create and paste the following snippet into your trigger-pipeline-action.yml file.
+3. Define your GitHub Actions workflow with the details of the pipeline to be triggered.
+Create and paste the following snippet into your `trigger-pipeline-action.yml` file.

 ```yml
 steps: